azhon/AppUpdate/README-EN.md

 ### Version update record

-* v2.0.0
+* v2.1.0
-  * New installation completes the startup of the new version to delete the old APK file
+  * Added  "Downloading new version in the background…" Toast switch
-  * Added cancel download function
+  * Added support for AndroidX

 #### [More update records click here to view](https://github.com/azhon/AppUpdate/wiki/更新日志)